-In 1892, Albert began vending at Norombega Market’s Stall #7, advertising in the city directory that year that he sold “native beef, mutton and lamb.”
-At that time, the 14-stall Norombega was where the big meat and fish dealers sold their victuals.
-One could look clear through from Franklin to Central Street.
-(Charles H. Rice, who would be a major competitor of W. A. Bean for the next 70-plus years, was one of the dealers there.
-See the sidebar for an interesting story of the C. H. Rice company, and its modern-day synchronicity with W. A. Bean and Sons.)
+In 1892, Albert began vending at Norumbega Market’s Stall #7, advertising in the city directory that year that he sold “native beef, mutton, and lamb.”
+At that time, the 14-stall Norumbega was where the big meat and fish dealers sold their victuals.
+One could look through from Franklin to Central Street.
+Charles H. Rice, who would be a major competitor of W. A. Bean for the next 70-plus years, was one of the dealers there.
+See the sidebar for an interesting story of the C. H. Rice company, and its modern-day synchronicity with W. A. Bean and Sons.

 A. Bean and Son would leave the “butcher” listing in the directories to be listed as a “wholesale beef dealer” and a “provisions dealer” for several decades.
-By 1899, Wesley had taken over the company and moved from Norombega to Broad Street.
-Business was growing.
+By 1899, Wesley had taken over the company and moved from Norumbega to Broad Street.
+The business was growing.

-By 1919, the company was officially “W. A. Bean and Sons,” as Weiler and his brother Clarence were working for their father (as was one Miss Bernice Bean as a bookkeeper; family involvement was increasing).
-In 1918, Weiler negotiated the purchase of a new building at 47 Pickering Square, where the company would remain for years as a wholesalers.
+By 1919, the company was officially “W. A. Bean and Sons,” as Weiler and his brother Clarence were working for their father as was one Miss Bernice Bean as a bookkeeper.
+Family involvement was increasing.
+In 1918, Weiler negotiated the purchase of a new building at 47 Pickering Square, where the company would remain for years as a wholesaler.
 After Wesley died in 1934, the brothers continued working, even as hordes of Dust Bowl cattle were shipped from the devastated prairie lands to Bangor for slaughter.

 Al joined the family business in 1947, and his brother Frederick joined a year later.
 Al was listed as a laborer in the city directories, but through his early years he spent most of his time on the road as a salesman for the company, while Fred worked in the plant and became general manager in 1968, the year the company relocated to its current spot on the Bomarc Road, and the year Weiler died.
 The company closed the slaughterhouse the following year, as the supply of animals for slaughtering had begun to dwindle in Maine.